Stöber process: Kinetics

-Where ε is the dielectric constant of the medium, kB is Boltzmann's constant, e is the elementary charge, T is the absolute temperature, κ is the inverse Debye length for a 1:1 electrolyte, x is the (variable) distance between the particles, and φ0 is the surface potential.
+Where ε is the dielectric constant of the medium, kB is the Boltzmann constant, e is the elementary charge, T is the absolute temperature, κ is the inverse Debye length for a 1:1 electrolyte, x is the (variable) distance between the particles, and φ0 is the surface potential.
 The final component of the total interaction energy is the solvation repulsion which is as follows:

-Where As is the pre-exponential factor (1.5 × 10−3 J m−2) and L is the decay length (1 × 10−9 m).
+where As is the pre-exponential factor (1.5 × 10−3 J⋅m−2) and L is the decay length (1 × 10−9 m).

 This model for controlled growth aggregation fits with experimental observations from small-angle X-ray scattering techniques and accurately predicts particle sizing based on initial conditions.
 In addition, experimental data from techniques including microgravity analysis and variable pH analysis agree with predictions from the aggregate growth model.

 Morphological variations

 Several different structural and compositional motifs can be prepared using the Stöber process by the addition of chemical compounds to the reaction mixture.
 These additives can interact with the silica through chemical and/or physical means either during or after the reaction, leading to substantial changes in morphology of the silica particles.